 Lip cancer is a form of cancer that starts in the lips and mouth.
-Early signs can include sores or lumps on the lips or in the mouth.
+Early signs and symptoms can include sores or lumps on the lips or in the mouth.
 Treatment will depend on the size and location of the tumor.

 Treatment options depend on the stage, size, and location of the tumor.
 However, lip cancer is often curable with early diagnosis and treatment.